hutchcodes/hutchcodes.github.io/_posts/2019/2019-04-08-visual-studio-tips-test-explorer.md

 ### Group By

-By default the Test Explorer window uses the 'Test Hierarchy' view which displays tests based on Project, Namespace, Class, Test, TestCase.
+By default, the Test Explorer window uses the 'Test Hierarchy' view which displays tests based on Project, Namespace, Class, Test, TestCase.
 If you turn off the 'Test Hierarchy' view you have the option to change the grouping to one of the following views:
 - Class - Groups tests by Class, Test, TestCase.
 Though the namespace isn't displayed classes with the same name in different namespaces are shown separately.
 - Duration - Groups tests into 3 buckets.
 Fast (<100ms), Medium, Slow (>1s)
 - Namespace - Grouped by Namespace, Class, Test, TestCase
 - Project - Grouped by Project, Test, TestCase (ignores Namespace)
 - Outcome - Groups tests by Passed, Failed and Not Run.
 This is handy when you're trying to fix a handful of failing tests.
 - Trait - Groups tests by various traits about the tests.
-Test can be listed in this multiple times and combined with filters this can be a very powerful view.
+Tests can be listed in this multiple times and combined with filters this can be a very powerful view.

 ![alt text](/img/2019/TestExplorerGroups.gif "Animation of selecting various group by options")